 [email protected]

-Refer to the application submittal checklist for details about what you need to apply for a public improvement permit.
+Refer to the public improvements plan review checklist for details about what is required to submit for a public improvement permit.

-Plans should be signed and sealed by a professional engineer licensed to practice in the state of Kansas.
+Plans should be signed and sealed by a professional engineer licensed to practice in Kansas.

 Public improvement permits are processed as digital submission e-reviews through ePLACE.
-Upload your required files when prompted.
+Upload the required files for review.
 Attachments cannot be uploaded once the plans and applications have been accepted for review.
-You can add future attachments when making a resubmittal request.
+Future attachments can be added when making a resubmittal request.

-Once the plans are approved, submit final administrative items, including bids, performance and maintenance bond, insurance certificates, contractor applications, for approval.
-City staff will require hard copy originals of approved legal agreement and easements, but the construction plans will be available online as an attachment to the permit case.
+After plans are approved and all permit conditions are met, submit final administrative items, including bids, performance and maintenance bond, insurance certificates and contractor applications for approval.
+Approved construction plans will be available online as an attachment to the permit case.

-City staff will email applicants if a meeting is required or when the permit is issued.
+City staff will notify applicants when the permit is issued.

-You can follow the permit process through ePLACE.
-Search by permit number to check the status of your permit.
+Applicants can follow the permit process through ePLACE.

-Developers and design engineers will be provided a copy of the codes letter when lots are released for building permit applications.
+Developers and design engineers will be provided a copy of the code letter when lots are released for building permit applications.

 Residential plot plans